olivercalazans/freeCodeCamp_projects/README.md

 <br>

 ## **Relational Databases**
-In this course, I studied SQL, the PostgreSQL DBMS, and some Bash commands.
-I learned how to:
+In this course, I studied relational databases using PostgreSQL, SQL, Shell Script, and Git.
+This directory contains the mandatory projects required for certification.

-  - Create and remove databases
-  - Create, remove and alter tables
-  - Create, remove and alter columns
-  - Use primary and foreign keys
-  - Use composite primary key
-  - Use SQL with Bash to manipulate the database
+## Responsive Web Disign